 Director/Screenplay – Jim Jarmusch, Producers – Reinhard Brundig & Jeremy Thomas, Photography – Yorick Le Saux, Music – Jozef Van Wissem, Additional Music – Sqürl, Visual Effects – Pixomondo Studios GmbH & Co.
 KG (Supervisors – Malte Sarnes & Juri Stanossek), Makeup Design – Gerhard Zeiss, Makeup Effects – Johanna Koch, Production Design – Marco Bittner Rosser.
-Production Company – Pandora Film/Recorded Picture Company (RPC)/Snow Wolf Produktion/Faliro House Productions/ARD Degeto/Lago Film GmbH/Neue Road Movies GmbH
+Production Company – Pandora Film/Recorded Picture Company (RPC)/Snow Wolf Produktion/Faliro House Productions/ARD Degeto/Lago Film GmbH/Neue Road Movies GmbH.

 Tilda Swinton (Eve), Tom Hiddleston (Adam), Mia Wasikowska (Ava), John Hurt (Christopher Marlowe), Anton Yelchin (Ian), Jeffrey Wright (Dr Watson), Slimane Dazi (Bilal)

 Adam and Eve are vampire lovers who have lived across the centuries.
 After a video chat, Eve realises that Adam is feeling depressed and potentially suicidal.
-She leaves her home in Tangiers and flies to visit him in Detroit where he maintains his life as a successful but reclusive rock star.
+She leaves her home in Tangiers and flies to visit him in Detroit where he maintains a life as a successful but reclusive rock star.
 There they reunite as he introduces her to his city.
 Shortly after her arrival, they are joined by Eve’s so-called sister, the much more wayward Ava.
 Her presence and disregard of caution upsets their idyll.

 Jim Jarmusch is one of the eccentrics of American independent cinema.
 Jarmusch first appeared with the likes of Stranger Than Paradise (1982), Down By Law (1986) and Mystery Train (1989) then achieved some success with the anthology Night on Earth (1992).
 He went onto the widely acclaimed Dead Man (1995) and other works such as Ghost Dog: The Way of the Samurai (1999), Coffee and Cigarettes (2003), Broken Flowers (2005), The Limits of Control (2009) and Paterson (2016).

 Jarmusch has a good deal of amusement name-dropping historical personages – “He was never the same after hanging out with Shelley, Byron and those French assholes,” says Tilda Swinton of Tom Hiddleston’s Adam.
 There are throwaway lines in reference to meeting Nikolai Tesla and various rock stars, including a visit to what is supposedly Jack White’s childhood home, while Hiddleston has a habit of using fake doctor id badges calling himself Dr Faust and Dr Fibonacci as he goes to greet a Dr Watson.
 Most notably, John Hurt plays an aging vampire who was Christopher Marlowe, which naturally lends itself to some sly jokes about he being the real author of Shakespeare’s works.
 Again, part of the sly, dry in-crowd humour that Jarmusch’s films play on.

 Jarmusch works to some particularly poetic strengths visually.
-He has chosen Detroit as the film’s location and delivers some particularly haunted-looking shots of Tom Hiddleston’s cruising the night streets in his classic car, passing vast abandoned and empty buildings that have been eerily lit from below.
+He has chosen Detroit as the film’s location and delivers some particularly haunted shots of Tom Hiddleston cruising the night streets in his classic car, passing vast abandoned and empty buildings that have been eerily lit from below.
 The most haunted of these is the night visit to the ceiling of a beautiful abandoned movie theatre, which has been converted to the roof of a bridge.
 Detroit declared bankruptcy at the same time as the film was being made and this adds an eerie resonance to the story.
-The way Jarmusch shoots the city almost approaches something of the post-apocalyptic and surely becomes he beautifully, ironically paying tribute to a collapsing Western society.
+The way Jarmusch shoots the city almost approaches something of the post-apocalyptic and surely becomes he beautifully paying tribute to a collapsing Western society.

 Yet for all the things it does well, Only Lovers Left Alive only works intermittently.
 Jim Jarmusch is never a director who has much concerned himself with plot.
 The crucial problem here is that everything has been well assembled – but then not much happens.
 The characters seem to aimlessly drift about their night-time idylls as we wait for something to happen.
 Mia Wasikowska’s ‘sister’ enters and for a time introduces an element of chaos that upsets the apple cart – but even then nothing much happens before she is kicked out on the street.
 Contrast this to say the alarming performance given by Denis O’Hare as Russell Edgington, a similar element of chaos introduced in tv’s True Blood (2008-14) or Tom Cruise’s Lestat in Interview with the Vampire: The Vampire Chronicles (1994), and you can see just how little the film here sinks its teeth in dramatically.